brandur/org/fragments/legacy-software.md

 reimplement it would be a costly endeavor, and would provide no guarantee that the new software would be superior quality to its predecessor.
-There are many reasons that your bank still programs modules in COBOL, but the language's technical merits are not one of them.
+There are many reasons that your bank still programs modules in COBOL, but the language's technical merits aren't one of them.

 By extension, almost all of us will at some point (as we start a new job or take over maintenance of an open-source project) have to work in a codebase